YashSax/SubwaySurfersIRL/README.md

 # Subway Surfers

-A Python implementation of an endless runner game inspired by Subway Surfers, built with Pygame.
+A Python implementation of an endless runner game inspired by Subway Surfers.

 ## Current State

-The game currently features basic endless running mechanics with keyboard controls.
-The project includes a demo video showing the current gameplay.
+The project currently processes MP4 videos to detect and track user positions and poses.
+It can identify:
+- Horizontal positions: Left, Center, Right
+- Vertical poses: Standing, Ducking, Jumping

 ## Next Steps